younsookim365/logistics-manager/README.md

 # Logistics Manager
 Java application designed to streamline the delivery planning process.

+## Overview
+This application enables users to choose a destination town for sending a package, pick a weight category, and select an appropriate courier service to manage the delivery.

 ## Features
 - User-friendly interface for selecting delivery options.
 - Calculation of delivery costs based on weight categories.